spcharc/CS166-ROP/README.md

 `-nostdlib` is used since I did not use any standard library functions

-`-no-pie` disables Position Independent Executable, so the address isn't randomized.
+`-no-pie` disables Position Independent Executable, so the addresses aren't randomized.

 Use `objdump -d ./main` to figure out where to jump in this program.